 - facial redness

-- worsened asthma, in people with this condition
+- worsened asthma in people who have asthma

-A person may also have an intolerance of certain ingredients that go into alcohol, such as grains, sulfites, and preservatives.
+A person may also be intolerant of certain ingredients in the alcohol, such as grains, sulfites, and preservatives.

-According to the NIAAA, mixing some drugs with alcohol may put a person at risk of internal bleeding, heart problems, and difficulty breathing.
-A person should always read the enclosed leaflets of any drugs that they are taking before drinking alcohol.
+A person should always ask a doctor or read the enclosed leaflets from any drugs they are taking before drinking alcohol.

-Illegal drugs, such as cocaine and heroin, can cause serious damage, and even death, when a person mixes them with alcohol.
+Recreational drugs, such as cocaine and heroin, can cause severe damage and even death when a person mixes them with alcohol.

 Additional health issues

-Certain health issues can cause a person to feel sick or vomit when they drink alcohol.
-Alcohol can irritate the lining of the stomach, which may cause preexisting conditions, such as gastritis or stomach ulcers, to flare up.
+Specific health conditions can cause a person to feel sick and vomit when they drink alcohol.
+Alcohol can irritate the lining of the stomach, causing preexisting conditions, such as gastritis or stomach ulcers, to flare up.

-Caffeine, for example, may further dehydrate a person who is already dehydrated from alcohol.
-If a person is drunk, their balance may be impaired, so walking it off may lead to accidents and serious injury.
-Alcohol decreases body temperature, which a cold shower could lower even further, leading to the risk of hypothermia.
+Caffeine, for example, may further aggravate alcohol-induced dehydration.
+If a person is drunk, they may have trouble balancing, so walking it off may lead to accidents and severe injury.
+Alcohol decreases a person’s body temperature, which a cold shower could lower even further, possibly leading to hypothermia.

 There are many reasons why a person may vomit after drinking alcohol.
-Although it may reduce immediate symptoms, throwing up when drinking can cause serious health problems.
+Although it may help a person feel better, throwing up from drinking can cause serious health problems.

-A person should not force themselves to be sick when drinking or afterward, even if they feel nauseated.
+A person should not force themselves to vomit during or after drinking, even if they feel nauseated.

-Anyone who experiences any of the symptoms of alcohol poisoning should seek medical attention immediately.
+Anyone who experiences any of the symptoms of alcohol poisoning should contact a doctor immediately.